Canon 500D vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 500D does not provide wifi capability.

-Both the 500D and the A7R II have been discontinued, but can regularly be found used on eBay.
-The 500D was replaced by the Canon 550D, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Both the 500D and the A7R II have been discontinued, but can regularly be found used on ebay.
+The 500D was replaced by the Canon 550D, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the 500D and A7R II can be found, respectively, in the Canon 500D Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 500D or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.